Camp Beaver |

 (1872 - 1883), Beaver

 A Federal post located on the north side of the Beaver River, two miles east of town.
-First known as Camp Beaver, Post of Beaver Canyon, and Post near Beaver City, then renamed in 1874.
-Built of lava stone in a 700- by 620-foot rectangle.
+First known as Camp Beaver, Post of Beaver Canyon, and Post near Beaver City, then officially named in 1874.
+Built of local lava stone in a 700- by 620-foot rectangle.
 Sold to the Mormons and later became the Murdock Academy (1898 - 1922).
 Two original buildings still remain and the rest of the site is now used as a racecourse and golf course.

 (1865 - 1868), Panguitch